Gymnastics: Pommel horse

-A typical pommel horse exercise involves both single leg and double leg work.
-Single leg skills are generally found in the form of scissors, an element often done on the pommels.
+The pommel horse consists of a horizontal body with two pommels, or handles.
+Gymnasts perform by using their hands to support themselves on the horse.
+A typical pommel horse exercise involves both single-leg and double-leg work.
+Single-leg skills are generally found in the form of scissors, an element often done on the pommels.
 Double leg work, however, is the main staple of this event.
 The gymnast swings both legs in a circular motion (clockwise or counterclockwise depending on preference) and performs such skills on all parts of the apparatus.
-To make the exercise more challenging, gymnasts will often include variations on a typical circling skill by turning (moores and spindles) or by straddling their legs (Flares).
+To make the exercise more challenging, gymnasts often include variations on a typical circling skill by turning (moores and spindles) or by straddling their legs (flares).
 Routines end when the gymnast performs a dismount, either by swinging his body over the horse or landing after a handstand variation.